ibtisam-iq/platform-engineering-systems/systems/java-monolith/aws-bare-metal-deployment.md

 ---

-### Phase 8 — Application Load Balancer, ACM & Route 53
+### Phase 8 — Application Load Balancer, ACM & Cloudflare DNS

 #### ALB

 The ALB was created as internet-facing, placed in both public subnets, with `sg-alb` attached.
+All three ALB variables were captured immediately after creation — `ALB_ARN` is required by both listeners, `ALB_DNS` is needed for the Cloudflare DNS record.

 ```bash
 ALB_ARN=$(aws elbv2 create-load-balancer \